Q: What is National Voter Registration Day?

 • Customizable electronic versions of posters, "Register to vote" signs, and graphics.

-A: Voter registration is always a great idea.
-We're asking people to help out for this big effort so it can reach new people who otherwise might not have been asked - so we'll only be tracking what happens on September 24th - but we encourage people to volunteer and get active in their communities everyday!
+Voter registration is always a great idea.
+We're asking people to help out for this big annual effort so it can reach new people who otherwise might not have been asked to register before.
+Therefore, we’ll only be tracking the events that happen on September 23, 2014.

 Q: Where do I get voter registration cards?

 Q: What do I do with the voter registration cards after they're filled out?

 A: All completed voter registration cards must be delivered to a designated National Voter Registration Day representative or the correct local elections office.
 Examples of National Voter Registration Day representatives are State Lead Organizations or our supporting partner Head Count.